 USCIS stated that the suspension is part of an effort to improve overall H-1B processing times and to focus resources on long-pending cases and extensions for individuals nearing the 240-day mark past the expiration of their prior H-1B status (who risk losing work authorization after that point).
 The suspension of premium processing services may last up to 6 months, and USCIS will announce in advance when it is will resume this benefit.

 In limited situations, USCIS will still consider individual requests for an expedited adjudication where the employer can demonstrate that it meets certain criteria, such as the risk of severe financial loss to the employer due to long processing times, an emergency situation, humanitarian consideration, a cultural/social interest in expedited processing (where the petitioner is a nonprofit organization), USCIS error, or a compelling USCIS interest in expedited adjudication of a petition.
 Crucially, such decisions are reserved to USCIS’s sole discretion and have traditionally been made in only the most sparing of circumstances.

 The administration’s decision to suspend premium processing has immediate and significant consequences on employers and employees.

-2) Cap-exempt employers: Suspending premium processing will significantly slow down the ability of H-1B cap-exempt employers, such as Universities, hospitals, and nonprofit institutions to quickly secure the work authorization of employees who are seeking to change status from a different immigration status to H-1B.
+- Cap-exempt employers: Suspending premium processing will significantly slow down the ability of H-1B cap-exempt employers, such as universities, hospitals, and nonprofit institutions to quickly secure the work authorization of employees who are seeking to change status from different immigration status to H-1B.
 These employers can file H-1B petitions at any time.
 In such cases, no work authorization exists through the H-1B program until actual approval.